EndPointCorp/end-point-blog/2023/05/unix-tools.md

 ### sed, awk and regular expression

-The sed & awk book touched on the “Understanding Regular Expression Syntax” - which means it is the best to have both books to be read together.
+The sed & awk book touched on the “Understanding Regular Expression Syntax” - which means in some way, system administrator might have to use regular expressions in certain cases where large/repetitive tasks is involved.
 I do not remember who suggested buying this pair of books which I bought almost twenty years ago, but I am really grateful for the person’s suggestion.

 The other tools that I usually use are the `sort` and `uniq` commands.

 ### The `find` command.